You are carrying too much.

 Forgiveness research documents letting go of resentment correlates with physical and mental health improvements.
 A 2016 review by Tyler VanderWeele and colleagues at Harvard found people who practiced forgiveness had lower blood pressure, reduced cardiovascular risk, and reduced depressive symptoms.

 The mechanism is specific.
-Resentment keeps the threat-response system activated.
-Cortisol stays elevated.
-Cardiovascular load increases.
-Immune function suppresses.
+Resentment keeps the threat-response system switched on.
+In a 2001 study in Psychological Science, Witvliet and colleagues asked 71 people to rehearse their grudges in the lab.
+Heart rate, blood pressure, and skin conductance all climbed compared with imagining forgiveness.
 The weight you carry in the form of resentment is paid in biology, not just feeling.
 Meanwhile, the person you resent usually is not thinking about you at all.
 They have moved on.
 They are living their life.
 The resentment is punishment you are inflicting on yourself, not on them.

 Forgiveness is not about the other person deserving it.
 It is about you deserving freedom.
 Johns Hopkins Medicine's patient education on forgiveness summarizes the research: letting go of resentment lowers stress, blood pressure, and heart attack risk.
 The health bill gets paid whether you acknowledge it or not.
 (Related: Break the Pact.)

-Chapter IIWhy does regret keep the weight attached?
+Chapter IIIWhy does regret keep the weight attached?

 Research on repetitive negative thought, pioneered by Susan Nolen-Hoeksema at Yale, documented that rumination correlates strongly with depression and anxiety.
 Her 2008 paper in Perspectives on Psychological Science synthesized decades of studies showing repetitive dwelling on the past is one of the strongest predictors of depressive episode duration.
 Regret is this dressed up as processing.